TomDDG/ZXPicoMD/README.md

 ![image](./Images/v1.4build1.jpg "v1.4 Build Part 1")

-As of v1.3 PCB I moved to using a JTAG sock and connector rather than a stackable pin header sockets, this meant it was easier to open the case (for flashing the PCB).
-Another addition to v1.3 was accomodation for different OLED pinouts (GND & VCC swapped).
+As of v1.3 PCB I moved to using a JTAG sock and connector rather than a stackable pin header sockets, this makes it easier to open and shut the case useful for flashing the Pico. v1.3 also added accomodation for different OLED pinouts (GND & VCC swapped).
 A 2x2 pin header and jumpers or solder bridges could now be used to route VCC & GND to the correct pins.
 The layout is as follows, note this is with pin 1 at the right hand side i.e. the OLED is upside down:

 ![image](./Images/ZXPicoMDv1.3_oledpins.png "OLED Pin Selection")

 You can now fit the Pico & Micro SD-Card socket and mount into the bottom part of the case by sliding in the front buttons first and then securing with a small screw.
 Be careful when bending the LED legs to fit the side holes and ensure the Micro SD card slot is flush to the side of the case as shown in the photo.
+The photo below also shows the placement of the two filter capacitors, these are optional and only required if you are going to us an original PSU.

 ![image](./Images/v1.4build2.jpg "v1.4 Build Part 2")